PhysioLabXR/PhysioLabXRDocs/source/FixationDetection.rst

                 print('Cleanup function is called')

 #.
-    The I-DT algorithm has two parameters that are often tuned for different experiments to get the best results.
+    The I-DT algorithm has two parameters often tuned for different experiments to get the best results.
 They are

-        * idt window size: the size of the window in which the dispersion is calculated.
+        * idt window size: the window size in which the dispersion is calculated.
 The default value is 175 ms.
         * dispersion threshold degree: the threshold of the dispersion in the window to be considered a fixation.
-The default value is 0.5 degree.
+The default value is 0.5 degrees.

     We can expose these parameters through the *Parameters* tab in the *Scripting Widget* so we can tune them in real-time.
     Go to the *Parameters* tab and add the following parameters:

         * idt_window_size: set its type to float and enter the starting value of 0.175 seconds.
-        * dispersion_threshold_degree: also set its type to float and we will start with a value of 0.5 degrees.
+        * dispersion_threshold_degree: also set its type to float, and we will start with a value of 0.5 degrees.

 #.
-    Similar to adding the gap filled data to the output, we now add the fixation result to the output so we can see it in the *Stream Tab*.
+    Similar to adding the gap-filled data to the output, we now add the fixation result to the output so we can see it in the *Stream Tab*.
     Type *fixations* in the *Output* box and click the *Add* button.
-We will leave its number of channels to be 1: a value of 1 means fixation and a value of 0 means non-fixation.
+We will leave its number of channels to be 1: a value of 1 means fixation, and a value of 0 means non-fixation.

 #.
-    Start the script and go to the *Stream Tab*, add the *fixations* stream.
-Start plotting and again, similar to the gap filled stream, go to the options window for this stream and change the nominal sampling rate to 200.
+    Start the script and go to the *Stream Tab*.
+Add *fixations* as a new stream just as you did for gap_filled_xyz.
+    Start plotting and go to its options window for this stream and change the nominal sampling rate to 200.

 Now you should see the fixation as they are detected in real-time.
 In *Settings* under *Streams*, we can change the *Line chart visualization mode* from *in-place* to *continuous* to get a clearer view of the fixations